-Rent A List Of Rental Rates From 2021 To See How Much To Charge In 2022 (By District)
+A List Of Rental Rates From 2021 To See How Much To Charge In 2022 (By District)

 With rental rates at a six-year high, both landlords and tenants are eyeing their existing leases.
-For landlords, it may be time to crank up the rental rates; for tenants, now may be a time to extend the lease, if you’re lucky to land a cheap unit.
-Here’s a breakdown of average rental rates by district, that has been recorded over 2021:
+For landlords, it may be time to crank up the rental prices; for tenants, now may be a time to extend the lease if you’re lucky to land a cheap unit.

 Rising home prices and Covid-19 help to maintain higher rental rates

 2021 was a record year, with average rental rates at the highest since around 2015.
 This is set to continue for the near term.
 Blame it on a combination of high home prices, plus an urgent need for housing due to Work From Home (WFH) arrangements.
 On top of that, construction and renovation delays are causing even locals – not just foreigners – to seek rental arrangements.
-There’s also the small matter of the recent cooling measures, which may just have convinced some foreigners to rent instead of buy.
+There’s also the small matter of the recent cooling measures, which may just have convinced some foreigners to rent instead of buying.

 Table Of Contents